 Directions: From the junction of US-2 and County Rd.
 432 in Gulliver, about 11 miles east of Manistique, go south on CR-432 (Point Inland Rd ) about 4 miles to County Rd.
 431. Turn right (west) onto CR-431, which is a gravel road, and go approximately 4 miles to the lighthouse.
 Approximately 50 miles southwest of Curtis, Michigan.

 Seul Choix Point Lighthouse, Gift Shop, and Museum are open from Memorial Day Weekend until mid-October.
 Hours are 10am to 6pm seven days a week.
 Tour the Keepers dwelling and climb the tower for a great view of Lake Michigan.
 Phone number at the lighthouse and museum is 906-283-3183.

 * * * * * * *

 Fun Events at the Lighthouse

-Christmas from the Past Open House at Seul Choix
+Christmas at the Light Open House at Seul Choix

 Registered Copyright 1997 by Vivian Wood, webmaster.
 All Rights Reserved.
 Except as permitted under the Copyright Act of 1976, as amended, this web site may not be reproduced in whole or in part in any manner.
 Unless authorized by the webmaster, reproduction of any picture, web page or pages on this website, www.exploringthenorth.com, for placement on the internet is a copyright infringement.
 All right, title and interest in and to the material on these web pages, the web site, in whole or in part, and in and to this url and the urls contained within, is the property of the webmaster.
 All website design, text, graphics, selection and arrangement thereof are the copyrighted works of Vivian Wood.
 Web site created on an Apple G-4